vahaha/treejs/README.md

     - cloned properties of your node
     - [childrenKey] (default 'children'): contains child nodes
   - functions:
-    - getPath(): get path direct to root
+    - getPath(): get path direct to root.
+This function return array of nodes id from parent up to root.
     - getParent(): get parent of current node
     - setParent(parent: TreeNode): set parent of current node.
 This action also adds current node to children list of parent.
     - addChild(...children): add child/children to node.This action also sets current node as parent of added child/children